Financial Disclosure in a Divorce – Divorce Solicitors.

 Can a spouse refuse to provide Financial Disclosure?

-When disclosure is not forthcoming, it may be necessary to apply to the Court for Financial Remedy proceedings.
-Taking the step to start any type of Court proceedings should be seen as a last resort.
-In my experience, often parties can agree on their financial settlement without the need for Court proceedings.
-However, non-disclosure may be one reason where proceedings are necessary.
+Refusal to provide appropriate disclosure may be one reason to consider the necessity to apply to the Court for Financial Remedy proceedings.
+Taking the step to start any type of Court proceedings is a last resort.
+In most cases this is not necessary.
+A Specialist Divorce & Financial Settlement Solicitor can advise you of your options and guide you to obtain a suitable settlement protecting your interests.
+In my experience, often parties can agree appropriate disclosure, or obtain the necessary information, for their circumstances to then agree an appropriate financial settlement beneficial to both spouses without the need for Court proceedings.

-What happens if a spouse fails to provide Financial Disclosure?
+What happens if a spouse fails to provide appropriate Financial Disclosure?

 Get in touch to find out how we can help you with the disclosure process.